ccyip/oadt/popl22.md

   λOADT✚ can be found [here](https://github.com/ccyip/oadt/actions?query=branch%3Atape).
 We explain how to review these build logs in section (Review the Build Logs).
-- Github will delete the build log after a period of time.
+- Github will delete the build logs after a period of time.
 In that case, you can review with the virtual machine or by building the project manually.

 ### Virtual Machine